 - Scrutinize your Detailed Application Form (DAF)

 Your Detailed Application Form acts as a window to your entire personality in the interview process.
-Major portion of the interview process is based on your Detailed Application form.
+The major portion of the interview process is based on your Detailed Application form.
 Each member of the board has a copy of your DAF and they will read it in full lengths before turning their curious eyes on you.
-Hence it’s very crucial to fill in the DAF very carefully so as to avoid any mistakes that might happen in state of nervousness or hurry.
+Hence it’s very crucial to fill in the DAF very carefully so as to avoid any mistakes that might happen in the state of nervousness or hurry.
 Make sure you fill your DAF with honesty.
-Your DAF will consists of questions like the place where you born and brought up, your educational qualification, your current job (if employed), your area of interest, your hobbies and such other questions.
+Your DAF will consist of questions like the place where you born and brought up, your educational qualification, your current job (if employed), your area of interest, your hobbies and such other questions.
 Questions may be asked based on the city where you born and brought up, so read about it carefully, read about the major news or event occurred in that particular place, some historic significance associated with that place.
 Then if you are currently employed, make sure you have sound knowledge on the field where you are currently working and be ready for the question that why you chose to leave that job and why do you want to job Civil Services.
-If you are writing something as you hobby; get good information about it; some famous personality associated with that particular hobby, for eg. If you say you like reading; so you should know names of some good authors and some good books, if you say you like playing football, you should know some famous personality in that particular sport and some major event associated with that.
+If you are writing something as your hobby; get good information about it; some famous personality associated with that particular hobby, for eg. If you say you like reading; so you should know the names of some good authors and some good books, if you say you like playing football, you should know some famous personality in that particular sport and some major event associated with that.
 So all you need is to just be honest and speak your opinions out.

 - Frame a very logical answer for ‘Why Civil Services’